 A small, forgivable bug that wouldn’t be so frustrating had it not been followed up immediately by another where an objective outpost materialised under the planet’s surface.
 And another where the game crashed during my first hyperdrive jump.
 And another after that.

 When the game did decide to cooperate, I managed a relatively pain-free experience for the next few days.
 Sure there was the occasional oddity or quirk but nothing that couldn’t be handled without a trusty jetpack and terrain-smashing grenade launcher.

 That’s not to say that there isn’t anything to do; far from it.
 It’s just that activities and objectives are recycled over and over again.
 Before too long your mission is reduced to finding the same components to craft another warp cell in order to jump to the next star system.

 However, for the most part you will be repeating the same tasks at the same kind of facilities no matter where you are in this massive universe.
 After visiting each kind of location once, you’ve seen them all.

 For example, Space Stations, which at first seem like an epic discovery, end up being literally exactly the same in every single star-system.
 It’s one long corridor where you park your ship, a room to the right where an NPC sits, a galactic trade terminal, some plants and three locked doors.
 Every damn time.
 Couldn’t the developers have procedurally generated something more interesting?

-I kept having to remind myself that No Man’s Sky is a survival game after all, and some inventory management is to be expected.
+You do get the opportunity to expand your exosuit’s inventory further into the game, but it costs an arm and a leg and gets more expensive each time you upgrade.I kept having to remind myself that No Man’s Sky is a survival game after all, and some inventory management is to be expected.
 But it gets tiresome when you have to stop mid-shootout to manually refill your Boltcaster while getting sprayed by alien ammunition (because the game doesn’t pause when you’re refueling your gear) and I ended up avoiding combat altogether.
 Even when there was a valuable mineral or treasure at stake.

 Circled by multiple enemies like some kind of twisted ring-around-the-rosie